CHTC/chtc-website-source/_uw-research-computing/apptainer-htc.md

 universe = vanilla
 log = build.log

-# In the latest version of HTCondor on CHTC, interactive jobs require an executable.
-# If you do not have an existing executable, use a generic linux command like hostname as shown below.
-executable = hostname

 # If you have additional files in your /home directory that are required for your container, add them to the transfer_input_files line as a comma-separated list.
 transfer_input_files = image.def